Midsummer's Eve and a Summer Wine for Around the Bonfire

-Combine the wine and honey in a large sauce pan, place on the stove on medium to medium high heat and bring it to a boil.
+Combine the wine and honey in a large saucepan, place medium to medium-high heat on the stove, and bring it to a boil.

-Clarify the honey by skimming off the bubbles from the top as is boils.
-Remove the pan from the heat and let cool.
+Clarify the honey by skimming off the bubbles from the top as it boils.
+Remove the pan from the heat and let it cool.

 Add the cooled wine and honey mixture, and chill in the refrigerator overnight.

-In a champagne glass, fill halfway with prosecco and add the other half with summer wine, leave some room for that deliciously drunk fruit. (do not eat the cloves).
+In a champagne glass, fill halfway with prosecco and add the other half with summer wine, leaving room for that deliciously drunk fruit. (do not eat the cloves).